eutial/stitcher-interface/README.md

 Frontend part of [this](https://github.com/eutial/stitcher-server).

-Built with pure vanilla Javascript, Bootstrap and Animate.css.
+Built with pure <del>and very ugly</del> vanilla Javascript, with some help of Bootstrap and Animate.css.